 The additional way for how to create a Website that gets more web traffic talks is by using an SEO plug-in like Rank Math that will optimize your posts / pages.
 I’ve written several posts on the topic of SEO which you can see by clicking on the link called SEO Improvement posts.
 I hope that you’ll take a moment to check some of them out.

 Another way for how to create a Website that gets more web traffic is by using the plug-in called WP Rocket to boost your website’s page speed, performance, and functionality.
 If you have a blog and the page speed is slow, you risk the possibility of people quickly leaving your site.
 In my experience, WP Rocket can easily make your WordPress website run faster.

 There’s so many advantages to using a premium paid version of WordPress.

-At this point I’ve been using WordPress now for nearly a year and a half.
+At this point I’ve been using WordPress now for nearly two years.

 In that time there’s been at least 10 different themes.